davidmcfar/mcfarlane_david_dataviz/README.md

 # Canada vs USA - the ultimate story
 Olympics are a time where countries get together and duke it out to see who's better at sports.
 This is a website showing the reasults of one of the fercest rivallerys.
 Canana vs USA.
-Who has the most medals? whos better at hockey?
-Do they keep up the winrate through the years?
+Who has the most medals? whos better at hockey? who has the most gold medals?
 Find out by visiting the website in this repository.

 ## Prerequisites: Have the files downloaded
 ## To launch it, just simply open the "index.html" in your browser of choice.